-Brian Gibbons was appointed to the AA Insurance Board on 15 July 1994, and has been the Chief Executive Officer of the New Zealand Automobile Association (NZAA) since 1990.
+Brian Gibbons was appointed to the AA Insurance Board on 15 July 1994, and has been the Chief Executive Officer of the New Zealand Automobile Association (NZAA) since 1991.
 Mr Gibbons has wide ranging involvement in the motor industry as well as extensive financial and business knowledge.
-Mr Gibbons is a board member of a number of NZAA subsidiaries and business partners including AA Life Services Limited, AA Battery Service Limited, NZAA Auto Glass Limited, AA Finance Limited and AA Smartfuel Limited.
-Mr Gibbons is President of the FIA Senate and also a trustee of the FIA Foundation.
+Mr Gibbons is Chairman of NZAA Ltd whose business activities include AA Insurance, AA Battery Service Limited, NZAA Auto Glass, AA Finance Limited and AA Smartfuel Limited.
+Mr Gibbons is President of the FIA Senate.
 He is a qualified Chartered Accountant, a Fellow of the NZ Institute of Management, and a Justice of the Peace.